 - Once they've cooled a bit, cut them in half length-wise and run a butter knife around the edge and then scoop out the middle (see pictures below the recipe).

 - Next deep fry them in your healthy cooking oil of choice.
 You could use expeller pressed coconut oil (unscented/no flavor and it has a higher smoke point than virgin coconut oil), lard, or my favorite is beef tallow – I buy it in a 5 gallon bucket and separate it into gallon-sized containers for the freezer.
-(Where to buy no-flavor coconut oil, and where to buy beef tallow – you may need to do a search for the big bucket.)
+(Here's where you can buy no-flavor coconut oil, and where to buy beef tallow – you may need to do a search on that site for the big bucket.)
 As I've said before, if the thought of using these oils and calling them good-for-you has you confused or in shock, please read more here about healthy fats and why we need them!

 - Bake or broil until cheese is melted and flavors have time to mix.
 I baked them for about 7 minutes at 450*.

 - You can use up the extra pieces of the middle of the potato by just dropping them into the deep fry grease and making all different shapes of French fries.
 I had some squash, too, so I dropped pieces of that in and it was so goooooood!
 Don't forget plenty of sea salt, which is good for you when it's not highly processed and has the minerals still intact!
 (Where to buy sea salt.)